About Rockwood

 The Rockwood Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Coleman County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Rockwood, Texas residents are available through the local police department and authorized providers in Coleman County.
+Fingerprinting services for Rockwood, Texas residents are available through local police (where present) and authorized providers in Coleman County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Rockwood Police Department or Coleman County Sheriff's Office for scheduling and fees.

 To register to vote in Rockwood, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Coleman County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Rockwood, contact the Coleman County Clerk's office for schedules and ballot information.

-Property records for Rockwood, Texas are maintained by the Coleman Tax Assessor-Collector's Office and the Coleman County County Clerk.
+Property records for Rockwood, Texas are maintained by the Coleman Tax Assessor-Collector's Office and the Coleman County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Coleman County, including parcels in Rockwood.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Coleman County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Coleman County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Coleman County offices at the county courthouse.
-The Coleman County Treasurer handles property tax payments and tax sale information.
+The Coleman County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Rockwood, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Coleman County Clerk's office issues marriage licenses and maintains marriage records for Coleman County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.